bensadeh/manifold/README.md

 ### Getting started

-Add the following to your `Cargo.toml`, enabling the desired built-in providers:
+Add the following to your `Cargo.toml`:

 ```toml
 [dependencies]